-Currently, Shane co-directs and performs in Stratus Ensemble, an Ann Arbor based flute/percussion duo dedicated to promoting diversity through the creation of new repertoire and community outreach.
-He is also percussionist and logistics coordinator for Khemia Ensemble, a mixed chamber group that has performed and held residencies across the United States and internationally, including the University of Michigan, Michigan State University, Wayne State University, Tufts University, The National University of Bogota (Columbia), and the National University of Corboda (Argentina), and Avaloch Farms.
-Shane is also a founding member and director of steelworks, a steel drum band that he and his wife Chelsea Jones started in 2014 that plays popular and folkloric music from the caribbean.
+Currently, Shane is percussionist and logistics coordinator for Khemia Ensemble, a mixed chamber group that has performed and held residencies across the United States and internationally, including venues such as National Sawdust in New York City, University of Michigan, Michigan State University, Wayne State University, Tufts University, The National University of Bogota (Columbia), and the National University of Corboda (Argentina), and Avaloch Farms Institute.
+He also co-directs and performs in Stratus Ensemble, an Ann Arbor based flute/percussion duo dedicated to promoting diversity through the creation of new repertoire and community outreach, and is a founding member and director of steelworks, a steel drum band that he and his wife Chelsea Jones started in 2014 that plays popular and folkloric music from the Caribbean.

 Shane received his Doctor of Musical Arts degree and Certificate of Graduate Studies in World Performance Studies at the University of Michigan where he served as a Graduate Student Instructor and director of World Percussion Studies.
 Shane graduated Summa Cum Laude from The Hartt School, University of Hartford with his Bachelor of Music degree in Percussion Performance and Music Management and received his Master of Music degree from the University of Cincinnati, College-Conservatory of Music (CCM).

 Shane is a proud Yamaha Performing Artist and endorser of Innovative Percussion sticks and mallets, Zildjian cymbals, and REMO drumheads.